What do the four interior angles of a trapezium add up to (in degrees)?

 Week 20 - Weekly Workout for week 20 (available to subscribers only)

-As of Wednesday, March 29, 2017 there are only 20 Weekly Workouts but the intention is to produce more in the near future.
-The Workouts for week six onwards will be available to Transum subscribers only.
+There are 25 Weekly Workouts and the Workouts for week six onwards are available to Transum subscribers only.

 Using a printable mark sheet to record progress through the Weekly Workouts is recommended.